Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 The LAIM tool used in the LMS can only accept a set of valid characters.
 Currently OSLO will accept any character and convert characters not supported by the LAIM tool into their equivalent Unicode representation `\uXXXX"`.

-> :warning: Using invalid LAIM tool characters is not advised because it causes problems when searching for the langterm using the language management tool.
+> ⚠ Using invalid LAIM tool characters is not advised because it causes problems when searching for the langterm using the language management tool.
 Searching will not return a result when using the original character that was parsed.

 To mitigate these problems, the following format is recommended:
 ```